Happily Ever After: Fairy Tales For Every Child

 In short, Happily Ever After: Fairy Tales For Every Child was a remarkable achievement in children's programming.
 It was a show that transcended age, race, and culture, offering a message of hope and positivity to everyone who watched it.
 And even though it's been off the air for over 20 years, its impact can still be felt today, as its themes of diversity and inclusivity continue to resonate with audiences of all kinds.

-Happily Ever After: Fairy Tales For Every Child is a series that is currently running and has 3 seasons (39 episodes).
-The series first aired on March 28, 1995.
+Happily Ever After: Fairy Tales For Every Child is a series that ran for 3 seasons (39 episodes) between March 28, 1995 and on HBO

 Filter by Source